Tag Archives: instructorships

 Q and A: HOW DO I GET RANK AND INSTRUCTORSHIPS IN HOCK’S FORCE NECESSARY COURSES?

-• Question: How do I Become a Scientific Fighting Congress (SFC) instructor?
+Question: How do I become a Scientific Fighting Congress (SFC) instructor?
 Or obtain rank?
-How Does This Training Work?
+How does this training work?
+What are the courses within the SFC?

-The SFC is the corporate name of all this.
+The SFC is the corporate name above of all this.
 The year 2025 is the 30th year of our international operation.
-We have thousands of members in many countries as far as China and Australia.
+We have thousands of members in many countries as far as Australia.
 Under that corporate SFC umbrella are the 7 big programs or courses.
-First pick a course or courses.
+All rank is optional.
+Yoy can just train for knowledge.
+There is no monthly tithing, franchise fees.
+First pick a course or courses you are interested in…

 • Force Necessary: Stick!
 The impact weapons course